daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 }
 ```

-We define Parameters as values that the component needs to execute, but that are not design Inputs as such.
+We define Parameters as values that the component needs to execute, but that are not Inputs from other Components.
 For example, Parameters could be constant values or application related input files.
 For this paraboloid example, we use the `Parameters` tab to define some default component input and output values, which are used to initialise the component in the setup function.
 For a more comprehensive use of Parameters see the example [Chaining component analyses](./Chaining%20component%20analyses.md).

 ### Inputs and Outputs

 Open the component to edit it and add the following JSON objects into the text boxes in the `Inputs` and `Outputs` tabs.
+By defining the paraboloid function inputs and outputs as Component Inputs and Outputs respectively, we can expose these values to other Run components, such as drivers.
+We will explore this in the next tutorial [Simple optimisation problem](./Simple%20optimisation%20problem.md).

 Input Handles:
 ```{code}